 CORE Advanced instructors have experience, competence and qualifications to teach the practical and theoretical skills of resuscitation.

-The New Zealand Resuscitation Council does not recognise the South Pacific Resuscitation Certificate as equivalent to CORE certification and individual registation bodies or employers should evaluate the content (aquired from the certifying instructor) for the purposes of professional or workplace credentialing.
+The New Zealand Resuscitation Council does not recognise the South Pacific Resuscitation Certificate as equivalent to CORE certification and individual registration bodies or employers should evaluate the content (acquired from the certifying instructor) for the purposes of professional or workplace credentialing.

 Reports can be submitted to email@example.com